National criminal record searches all use similar databases, but they don't cover the whole nation!

 These reports are far from comprehensive by themselves!

 There is no such thing as a comprehensive national criminal report!
-Although many companies market them as being comprehensive, it would not be possible.
+Although many companies market them as being all-inclusive, it would not be possible.

 - The United States has over 3,600 counties,